What is a Skinny Pig?

 We have discussed above the various health complications you might experience with Skinny pig keeping, so how can we ensure we are giving our little non-furry pets a good chance at avoiding all of these?

-Secondly, a good supply of vitamin C. As mentioned above Guinea pigs are unable to produce their own Ascorbic acid, so a supplement in their diet is essential to maintaining health.
+Secondly, a skinny pig’s diet must contain a good supply of vitamin C. As mentioned above Guinea pigs are unable to produce their Ascorbic acid, so a supplement in their diet is essential to maintaining health.

 And last but not least, a varied and balanced diet.

-What is the best Hay for Skinny Pigs?
+What is the best Hay for a Skinny Pig?

 Grass Hay is a staple for Guinea pigs, so ensure there is plenty available.
 Popular healthy hay types include: